supabase/auth-py/README.md

 **Important:** This section is outdated, you can be guided by the [JS client documentation](https://supabase.github.io/gotrue-js) because this Python client has a lot of parity with the JS client.

-To instanciate the client, you'll need the URL and any request headers at a minimum.
+To instantiate the client, you'll need the URL and any request headers at a minimum.

 ```python
 from gotrue import Client